Lockpickers-United/lpu-belt-explorer/belts.md

 **Requirements**

-* Pick one of the locks ranked as orange belt
+- Pick one of the locks ranked as orange belt

 **Evidence format**

-* You must submit a **video** of your picking accomplishments for this rank.
-Videos must be in one, continuous take.
+- You must submit a **video** of your picking accomplishments for this rank.
+Videos must be in one continuous take.
-* Photographs will also be accepted for locks that cannot be disassembled.
+- Photographs showing turned core will also be accepted for locks that cannot be disassembled.

- ...
+**Orange Belt Locks:**

 - [ABUS 45/50](https://lpubelts.com/?id=67b285d9) (brass body)